ECEntrics/janus-ci-cd/SETUP.md

 ## Introduction

 Janus is a docker image based on the official Jenkins image.
-Its purpose is to be used as a CI-CD system for Apella, but can be easily modified for use with any project, especially decentralized apps using the truffle suite.
+Its purpose is to be used as a CI-CD system for Concordia, but can be easily modified for use with any project, especially decentralized apps using the truffle suite.

 ## Prerequisites